FAQ and Resources for Bariatric Patients

-All told, it typically takes five to seven months.
+All told, it can take about six to nine months or so.
 You’ll start with three to four weeks of orientation, paperwork and other tasks.
 Then you’ll be evaluated by a nurse practitioner.
-Your surgery will be four to six months after that.
+Once that appointment happens, your surgery will typically be scheduled for four to six months later.

 Dieting is rarely effective long term for biological reasons, studies show.
 When you lose weight by dieting, you burn fewer calories because you use less energy.
 Your body, interpreting less food as a source of stress, also slows down.

 Your digestive system sends more hunger signals to your brain, spurring your appetite.
 Exercise doesn’t always help much because it accounts for only a portion of the calories you burn.